itzmanish/devops-roadmap/README.md

 The service boxes, RDS should be in the private subnet.
 Use the minimum size of the box and RDS.

+---

+Note: If you are selecting ap-south region and instance type t2.micro then azs must be set manually to ["ap-south-1a", "ap-south-1b"] only.
+Because ap-south-1c doesn't support ec2 instance type t2.micro.

+---

 **Expectations**